Cunene Province

 Cunene is a province of Angola.
 It has an area of 87,342 km2 and a population of 990,087 in 2014.

 Ondjiva is the capital of the province; it was previously known as Vila Pereira d’Eça.
-Ondjiva is the only city in this province.
-The distance from Ondjiva to Luanda is 1424 km and to Lubango is 415 km.
+Ondjiva is the only city in this province with the distance from Ondjiva to Luanda is 1424 km and to Lubango is 415 km.
 The Cunene River gave its name to the province.

 Cunene lies north of the Cunene River, which forms the border between Angola and Namibia.
 Cunene is traversed by the northwesterly line of equal latitude and longitude.